-It’s recommended to doublecheck what you are paying for in terms of installations.
+We recommend to doublecheck what you are paying for in terms of installations.
 Make sure you observe the workmanship done, especially the sealing of joints.
-It’s important that you see consistency in how the project is completed.
+It’s important that you see consistency in how the contractors complete the project.
 Upon hiring a contractor, it’s critical to make sure that there is a warranty should anything in the process go awry.
 At ASP Windows and Doors we specialize in retrofit and new construction installation for residential, commercial, and high-rise projects.
 We provide transparency and peace of mind as we are licensed, insured, and notable as one of the best providers in South Florida.
 For any questions on what to look for in the installation process, please contact us for a free quote.

 Impact windows can provide a world of benefits beyond protection and security.
 What’s most important is that you go to a trusted expert with a track record of providing quality installations.
 By following these tips, you can ensure a quality window installation to keep you protected beyond storms.